plan-net/core4/docs/source/job.rst

 | [4] but wait for two minutes before each trial.
 | [5] The job’s .execute() method is called when compute resources are available.
 | [6] The bild.de RSS feed can be configured and defaults to the given url.
-| [7] This is an INFO message to core central logging system.
+| [7] This is an INFO message to core4s central logging system.
 This is the Python Standard logging logger knowing: DEBUG, INFO, WARNING, ERROR and CRITICAL level messages.
 | [8] Use requests to get the feed.
 | [9] Remove all XML tags and split words.
 I know you can do better with exact parsing of the RSS feed.
 | [10] Build result using CORE’s own timestamp, not thinking about timezones.